Last updated: [01/22/21]

-- The United States Consulate General in Ho Chi Minh City remains unable to resume routine immigrant visa services at this time.
-We will resume routine immigrant visa services as soon as possible but are unable to provide a specific date.
+- The United States Consulate General in Ho Chi Minh City remains unable to resume full routine immigrant visa services at this time.
+We will resume routine immigrant visa services as soon as conditions permit but are unable to provide a specific date.
 We will post updates on this site as the situation changes.

 - View U.S. Mission to Vietnam’s Most Recent Alerts

 - Flight and Other Departure Assistance Frequently Asked Questions (FAQs)